By Amanda Festa

 Sweeping the first annual Fauxscars like Katniss with a cross bow, The Hunger Games is a force to be reckoned with.

 The Fauxscar for “Best ‘Guilty Pleasure’ Adaptation” goes to The Hunger Games.

 Literary Traveler contributor Amanda would not stop gushing about this film until the entire staff agreed to see it.
 It appears that voters are on her side (or she is somewhere maniacally stuffing the ballot box — just kidding, this film definitely stands on its own merits!)

 The Fauxscar for “Best ‘Stand Alone’ Film” goes to Silver Linings Playbook.

 Best “Stand Alone” Film: Silver Linings Playbook

-Looking forward to the fabulous adaptation coming in 2013, from a new YA favorite, Beautiful Creatures, to Helena Bonham Carter led Great Expectations reboot.
-While both sound fabulous, this award was nearly unanimous and it seems that we are not alone in our uncontainable excitement over the 2013 adaptation of F. Scott Fitzgerald’s Jazz Age masterpiece.
+Looking forward to the fabulous adaptations coming in 2013, from a new YA favorite Beautiful Creatures to the Helena Bonham Carter Great Expectations reboot.
+While both sound fabulous, this category was nearly unanimous, and it seems that we are not alone in our uncontainable excitement over the 2013 adaptation of F. Scott Fitzgerald’s Jazz Age masterpiece.

 Without further ado, the Fauxscar for “Best Anticipated Literary Adaptation of 2013” goes to The Great Gatsby.

 Best Anticipated Literary Adaptation of 2013: The Great Gatsby